 Rose Marcario, Patagonia’s CEO, for last year’s award said: “Phil Graves, who has run Tin Shed Ventures from the beginning, came to us from Deloitte, where he was a senior manager of business valuation.

 “He is an astute judge of responsible entrepreneurs with talent and experience who have a good shot at success.
 So far, all the fledgling businesses we have invested in are healthy and on their way to flying solo.
 As for Patagonia, we are making a decent return in all ways.
 We are a more patient capitalist.
 New ideas take time to germinate.
 We do not go in with an exit strategy or insist beforehand on what the investment biz calls – you have to love the term – a ‘liquidity event’.
 We do not micromanage, nor do we seek a seat on the board of the businesses we invest in.
 We want these like-minded business to have the time and the freedom, as well as the wherewithal, to build in a healthy way – environmentally and socially as well as financially.”

 Patagonia prides itself on its ethics and its social and environmental responsibility, and demonstrates this commitment in its investments.
-From the original investment date though to the end of last year, Tin Shed Ventures portfolio companies have averted about 27.7 million pounds of carbon dioxide emissions, 5 million pounds of waste, 2 million pounds of chemicals, and saved more than 100,000 gallons of water, according to Graves.
+From the original investment date though to the end of last year, Tin Shed Ventures portfolio companies have averted about 27.7 million pounds of carbon dioxide emissions, 5 million pounds of waste, 2 million pounds of chemicals, and saved more than 100,000 gallons of water, according to Graves last year.

 By having an evergreen fund structure, Patagonia has no set hold period for portfolio companies, and, as a B Corp – a company certified to be pursuing a mission involving standards of social and environmental performance, accountability and transparency – it encourages entrepreneurs to use the corporate structure as a way of combining financial and environmental goals in their mandate.